arigalayaswanth/linux-networking-cheatsheet/README.md

 This project demonstrates core Linux networking commands with their purpose, real-world use cases, and actual command output screenshots taken from Ubuntu running inside VirtualBox.

-This project demonstrates core Linux networking commands with their purpose, real-world use cases, and actual command output screenshots taken from Ubuntu.

 ---

 ##1️⃣ ip a